-I’m quite sure anyone with thick hair like myself would agree that it’s both a blessing and a curse.
+I’m quite sure anyone with thick hair would agree that it’s both a blessing and a curse.
 Every session in the salon chair involves an intimate tousle and gushing remark along the lines of, “your hair is amazing.”
-And sure, I enjoy the friendly praise.
 But the maintenance is often tedious, especially in the heat.
-Summer’s scorching temperatures currently has me contemplating a drastic chop in an attempt at effortlessness.
-But to stay ahead of the curve, I’m shifting my focus to the best fall haircut trends for thick hair.
-According to the experts, plenty of nostalgia is responsible for inspiring a few particular looks.
-Similarly, a post-quarantine embrace of beauty also moves the needle, from the au natural aesthetic to increased polish and glamour.
+Summer’s scorching temperatures currently might have you contemplating a drastic chop in an attempt at effortlessness.
+But to stay ahead of the curve, it’s time to shift your focus to the best fall haircuts for thick hair.
+According to the experts, there’s lots of nostalgia responsible for driving a few particular looks.

-According to Dhiran Mistry, a dry-cutting specialist in Charlotte, and David Mallett in NYC, it’s all about your hair’s texture and desired look.
+According to Dhiran Mistry, a dry-cutting specialist in Charlotte and at the Second Floor Salon in NYC, it’s all about your hair’s texture and desired look.
 Across the board, he says, “there are no specific rules for any one person,” but for thick hair, “it really depends on what kind of shape they are trying to manage.”
-Meaning, you can have a lot of dense, thick hair (like me) or fewer strands that are plenty thick in diameter.
+Meaning, you can have a lot of dense, thick hair or fewer strands that are plenty thick in diameter.
 Likewise, you can have straight, thick hair or curly, thick hair; everyone is unique with different preferences.
 “I listen carefully to what someone wants from their hair,” Mistry notes.
-For example, “A lot of layers may look bad on thick, straight hair but great on thick curly hair, and so forth.”
+For example, “A lot of layers may look bad on thick, straight hair but great on thick, curly hair, and so forth.”

 If you’re unsure where to start or what cut will suit your needs, your stylist will always help guide you.
 Mistry says the most important thing is communicating what’s important to you: less hair to deal with, quicker drying time, a heavier cut to streamline fullness, a shorter cut for a fuller look, and so on.
-“The most general assumption I can make about thick hair is it doesn’t need to be washed so often as this can make it more unruly,” he says.
-Personal share: I can go at least a week sans washing with barely a trace of oil build-up on my scalp.
-If that sounds drastic, Mistry has a tip for more frequent washing: “rinsing without shampooing can tame that mane.”
+“The most general assumption I can make about thick hair is [that] it doesn’t need to be washed so often, as this can make it more unruly,” he says.
+Some people can go at least a week sans washing with barely a trace of oil build-up on their scalp.
+If that sounds drastic, Mistry has a tip for more frequent washing: “Rinsing without shampooing can tame that mane.”

-Without further ado, the five best fall haircut trends for thick hair, as predicted by the pros.
+Without further ado, the six best hairstyles for thick hair this fall, as predicted by the pros.

 The Classic Blowout

-For a sleek, thick haircut to polish up your post-quarantine mane, Mistry and Quist predict a rise in the classic cut of long, soft layers in the back, below-chin length, face-framing layers in the front, with a bouncy blowout.
-“We’re starting to see a shift from the undone, beach wave style to more of a ‘90s-inspired, modern take on the classic blowout,” Quist tells TZR.
-In agreement, Mistry says, “For so long we have been doing waves, so the softer bouncier hair I think will come back.
+For a sleek haircut to polish up your thick mane, Mistry and Quist predict a rise in the classic cut of long, soft layers in the back, below-chin length, and face-framing layers in the front, with a bouncy blowout.
+“We’re starting to see a shift from the undone, beach wave style to more of a fluffy ‘90s-inspired, modern take on the classic blowout,” Quist tells TZR.
+In agreement, Mistry says, “For so long we have been doing waves, so the softer, bouncier hair I think will come back.
 It works well with thicker hair because lots of layers can end up looking super obvious.
 So instead, this is a great look for someone with thick hair trying to add some extra movement.”

 To make things more nostalgic, Quist says, “This cut has just enough movement to create that perfect bounce as you walk.
 Paired with some hot rollers at home — yes, hot rollers are making a comeback, too — this cut gives you that perfect, classic salon blowout.”

 For thick hair, it is important to note that this is a cut that benefits from thinning out.
 “Thicker hair requires weight removal, and definitely, more texture adds to the look of a blunt, thick bob that moves,” Mistry says.
 Hence the “slicing” technique, which adds texture and movement to a one-length bob.
 And as a note, sliced doesn’t mean slick straight — for instance, take a look at Laura Harrier’s wavy styling of a sliced bob.

 Long, Natural Lengths

 If you’re looking to change up the style without cutting off the length, the Mark Ryan stylist suggests changing your part.
 “Try flipping it to the side for instant volume and lightness on the ends,” she says.
 And if you’re in need of long locks inspo, look to celebrities including Olivia Rodrigo, Dua Lipa, and Beyoncé.

-Heavy fringe, for fall?
+Heavy fringe for fall?
 Major.
-A prediction Mistry says riffs off of summer’s curtain bangs trend.
+Mistry says this prediction riffs off of the past year’s curtain bangs trend.
 “Through the cooler months, you want a bit more weight and warmth on the face,” Mistry says.
 “It looks so good with thick hair and brings a lot of attention to the eyes when it’s at the right length.”
 If anything, it’s an excuse to post the iconic Legally Blonde “I got bangs!” meme.
 Everything including the trendy bottleneck bangs (think: Dakota Johnson), blunt bangs (Taylor Swift), and ‘90s-esque baby bangs (Bella Hadid) will work well with thick hair.